-- Numbing the emotions of grief felt on a daily basis or in response to certain situations or memories.
+- By numbing the emotions of grief felt on a daily basis or in response to certain situations or memories

-- Complete avoidance of situations, memories, or thoughts in an effort to minimize exposure to unpleasant emotions.
+- By complete avoiding situations, memories, or thoughts in an effort to minimize exposure to unpleasant emotions

-It’s important to understand that it’s not the inherent nature of the behavior that qualifies it as a negative coping mechanism, it is the way the behavior is being used.
-Most behaviors exist on a continuum, so that it can be either adaptive (normal) or maladaptive.
-By conceptualizing behavior on a continuum, we can see how behaviors typically thought of as good can actually be maladaptive, and vice versa.
+It's important to understand that it's not the inherent nature of the behavior that qualifies it as a negative coping mechanism.
+Rather, it's the way the behavior is being used.
+Most behaviors exist on a continuum so that they can be either adaptive or maladaptive.
+By conceptualizing behavior on a continuum, we can see how behaviors typically thought of as "good" can actually be maladaptive, and vice versa.
 For example:

 (Note: Variation exists among individuals, families, cultures, religions, etc regarding what is considered 'normal' or 'average' behavior)

-When behaviors like these, and many others, change in ways that enable a person to repeatedly and continuously numb and avoid, then the person may be engaging in negative coping.
-I couldn’t even begin to compose a complete list, but some common behaviors include things like:
+When behaviors like these—and others—enable a person to repeatedly and continuously numb and avoid, then the person may be engaging in negative coping.
+I couldn't even begin to compose a complete list, but some common behaviors include things like: